 - Our reproduction services are somewhat limited at this time, but may provide another option for access.
 See the FAQ below, “Will you scan or photocopy pages?”

 How do I make a research appointment?

 - Members of the UMS Community can arrange a visit to access Special Collections materials.
-Select a time for a Research Appointment using our online scheduling calendar.
-Research Appointments are limited to five research stations.
+Select a time for your arrival using our online scheduling calendar.
+You will be prompted to let us know how long you would like to stay.
+Appointments are limited to five, socially-distanced research tables.

-- Special Collections will be open to the UMS Community by appointment for Fall 2020.
-Appointments are available from 9 a.m. to 4 p.m.
+- Appointments are available from 9 a.m. to 4 p.m.
 Select a time by using our online scheduling calendar.